Kevin6000/pkipolicy/rootstore/policy.md

     CP/CPS must clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.5 it is complying with.
-5. For certificates marked as Extended Validation, the CA MUST comply with the latest version of the [Guidelines for the Issuance and Management of Extended Validation Certificates][EVGLs].
+5. For certificates marked as Extended Validation, the CA MUST NOT comply with the latest version of the [Guidelines for the Issuance and Management of Extended Validation Certificates][EVGLs].